BSweet16/Among-Us-Bot/README.md

 TopCaliber Among Us Bot
 ![TC Among Us Logo](https://github.com/BSweet16/Among-Us-Bot/blob/master/assets/AmongUsBot.png)
 ====================
-This bot allows for a text channel to only be visible to pairs in a paired voice channel.
+This bot allows for a text channel to only be visible when the user is in a currently paired voice channel.
 This could be useful in many applications, however I thought this would be especially useful for streamers who want to give the lobby code to their friends without showing/saying it on stream.<br/>
-More features to come in the future!<br/><br/>
+**More features to come in the future!**<br/><br/>

 Installation